idris-lang/Idris2/docs/source/tutorial/windows.rst

 all the utilities used during the build. `MSYS2 <https://www.msys2.org>`_ provides that for us.

     1. Download the latest version of MSYS2.
     2. Run the installer.
-Don't install it under Program files, as it needs to write files (the "unix" home directory lies under there, for example).
+Don't install it under Program Files, as it needs to write files (the "unix" home directory lies under there, for example).
     3. In the directory where you installed MSYS2, find the file ``mingw64.ini`` and add the line ``MSYS2_PATH_TYPE=inherit``.
        This adds the normal windows PATH to the shell in MSYS2.
-    4. Start MSYS2 (click on mingw64.exe, as the icon in the start menu won’t pick up the MSYS2_PATH_TYPE from the ini — it can be added to the system settings instead).
+    4. Start MSYS2 (click on mingw64.exe, as the icon in the Start menu won’t pick up the MSYS2_PATH_TYPE from the .ini file — it can be added to the system settings instead).
     5. Update the installation with the latest releases with ``pacman -Syu``.